kyma-incubator/compass/docs/kyma-environment-broker/03-05-authorization.md

 # Authorization

-The Kyna Environment Broker provides the following ways to authorize users.
+Kyma Environment Broker provides two ways to authorize users:
+- Basic authorization
+- OAuth2 authorization

-## Basic auth
+## Basic authorization

-To access the Kyma Environment Broker endpoints with basic authorization enabled, you must specify an Authorization Basic token header:
+To access the Kyma Environment Broker endpoints with the Basic authorization enabled, specify the `Authorization: Basic` token header:

 ```
 Authorization: Basic {BASE64_ENCODED_CREDENTIALS}
 ```

->**NOTE**: The basic auth implementation is currently being replaced by the Oauth2 implementation and will be deprecated soon.
+>**NOTE**: This implementation is currently being replaced by the Oauth2 implementation and will be deprecated soon.

-## Oauth2
+## OAuth2 authorization

-The Kyma Environment Broker allows to authorize users using the OAuth2 authorization.
-It is using the [ApiRule](https://github.com/kyma-project/kyma/blob/master/docs/api-gateway-v2/06-01-apirule.md) to provide a VirtualService and [Oathkeeper Access Rules](https://www.ory.sh/docs/oathkeeper/api-access-rules) according to the details specified in the CR.
+Kyma Environment Broker allows for authorizing users with the OAuth2 authorization.
+It uses the [ApiRule](https://github.com/kyma-project/kyma/blob/master/docs/api-gateway-v2/06-01-apirule.md) to provide a VirtualService and [Oathkeeper Access Rules](https://www.ory.sh/docs/oathkeeper/api-access-rules) according to the details specified in the CR.
-To authorize with the Kyma Environment Broker, use an OAuth2 client registered through the Hydra Maester controller.
-Look for more information [here](https://github.com/kyma-project/kyma/blob/master/docs/api-gateway-v2/08-01-exposesecure.md#register-an-oauth2-client-and-get-tokens).
+To authorize with Kyma Environment Broker, use an OAuth2 client registered through the Hydra Maester controller.
+For more information, read [this](https://github.com/kyma-project/kyma/blob/master/docs/api-gateway-v2/08-01-exposesecure.md#register-an-oauth2-client-and-get-tokens) document.

-To access the Kyma Environment Broker endpoints with OAuth2 authorization enabled, use the `/oauth` prefix.
+To access the Kyma Environment Broker endpoints with the OAuth2 authorization enabled, use the `/oauth` prefix.
 For example:

 ```
 /oauth/v2/catalog
 ```

-You must also specify an Authorization Bearer token header:
+You must also specify the `Authorization: Bearer` token header:

 ```
 Authorization: Bearer {ACCESS_TOKEN}